 The Bekins Blog

-Moving in the Middle of a School Year?
-Help Your Elementary Schooler Adjust to a New School
+How to Help Your Elementary Schooler Adjust to a New School

 In a perfect world, you could wait till the end of the school year to move your family.
 But unfortunately, moves can come at inconvenient times.
 You may have to move your kids in the middle of a school year.